Vaileasys/pz-wiki_parser/docs/scripts/recipes/researchrecipes.md

 3. Generates wiki markup using Crafting/sandbox template
 4. Creates output files in both research and crafting directories
 5. Handles proper formatting for wiki integration
-The output is saved in two locations:
+6. Expands meta recipes into their component recipes The output is saved in two locations:
 - output/recipes/researchrecipes/
 - output/recipes/crafting/